-Come and experience the history of Lynnwood from its roots as Alderwood Manor in the 1920′s!
+Come and experience the history of the area from its roots at Alderwood Manor in the 1920’s at Lynnwood Heritage Park!

 Heritage Park features some of Alderwood Manor’s earliest structures renovated as heritage resources for the community.

 Constructed in 1919 by the Puget Mill Company, the Wickers Building was the first general store and post office in Alderwood Manor.
 The two-story Tudor-style building included the store, post office and storeroom on the first floor, with living quarters for the storekeeper and his family on the second floor.
 The building was moved from its original site on 196th St SW in 1997 when freeway interchange construction threatened to demolish it.
 In 2003 it was relocated to Heritage Park for renovation.
 Named for Herman Wickers, a previous storekeeper, the Wickers Building is listed on the Washington Register of Historic Places.
 It is currently the home of the South Snohomish County Visitor Information Center.

 Interurban Car 55

 Car 55 is a 1909 Interurban single-ended wooden electric rail car.
 It is one of six cars that provided commuter service from Alderwood Manor to Seattle and Everett from 1910 to 1939.
 In 1939, with the growing popularity of the automobile, the Seattle-Everett Interurban railway was dismantled.
 Car 55 was purchased by the City of Lynnwood in 1993 and restoration began in 1996.
 The trolley is a static display in the Park representing Lynnwood’s transportation heritage and in open for scheduled tours.